jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Google Map

- An embedded google map is used to allow to use the find directions to the bar.
-(Please note due to this bar being fictional the location of the Bar has been generalised to be that of Aberdeen, Scotland)
+ An embedded Google Map is used to allow the user to find directions to the bar.
+(Please note due to this bar being fictional the location of the bar has been generalised to be that of Aberdeen, Scotland)

  - Covered in user story: 3